 Vegetarians may get too much fat and cholesterol.
 If you want to lose weight, vegetarians and vegans must eat fewer calories than they burn in the correct MBTD ratios, just like their meat-eating counterparts.
 The bottom line about nutrition is that we all need to step back, take a look at what we are eating and begin to really feel what the food does to our energy, vitality and mood.
 We need to learn more from nature.
 There is no religions in packs of wolves, there is no key note speaker for a group of whales.
 We humans, as simply just an advanced type of species on this planet, have the power to rebuild and revive this broken food system.

-Veganism is obviously not the answer, and until we can change the policy of lobbyists in congress, who pay MILLIONS for the votes to benefit agribusiness, sugar and grain companies, the health of our people and this planet will continue to decline.
+Veganism is obviously not the answer, and until we can change the policy of lobbyists in congress, who pay millions for the votes to benefit the agribusiness, sugar, and grain companies, the health of our people and this planet will continue to decline.

-Food is not religion; it's simply just fuel for our body, mind and soul.
+Food is not a religion; it's simply just fuel for our body, mind and soul.

-Eat what fuels you best and be happy.
+Eat what fuels you best and be happy for doing so.